 - Create bridge tables to resolve many to many relationships.

-- Create an aggregate table from a detail table and use the aggregate table to join as a parent table.
+- Create an aggregated table from a detail table and use the aggregated table to join as a parent table.
 For example, you have a line table and a distribution table, and the distribution table is at a lower grain than the line table.
 To keep the dashboard query with the line table as the base table and to get an aggregated metric from the distribution table, create a materialized view on the distribution table with a key from the line table that is joined to the parent table.

 - Convert Oracle PL/SQL procedures where multi-pass logic is required

 - Create predictive analytics using Spark ML and NumPy

 - Perform data quality analysis

 The following sample python script is an example of how you can use PySpark to define an Incorta Materialized View.
 In this example, this python script reads all of the records from both the Incorta “SALES” and “PRODUCT” tables found in the Incorta “SALES” schema.
 The script also reads the records from the same Materialized View “SALESPRODUCTS” from the “SALESMV” schema.
 Each of these tables are read into PySpark dataframes.
 Once you register the tables as temporary tables, SparkSQL libraries can use these dataframes to update the “SALES_PRODUCT” table since the last update.